 The configuration of the MFP or TOE as well as the IT environment other than the MFP is shown in Figure 5-1.
 In Figure 5-1, the TOE is shown within the bold line box marked as the TOE.
-User Authentication Server, Mail Server, PC, Time Server and User are not included in the TOE.
+User Authentication Server, File Server for Audit Log, Mail Server, PC, Time Server and User are not included in the TOE.